Scott Frost: College career

 Frost began his collegiate career as a two-year letterman at Stanford in 1993 and 1994, playing for Bill Walsh, before transferring to Nebraska in 1995 to play for Tom Osborne.
 In his two seasons starting for Nebraska, Frost quarterbacked his teams to a 24–2 record, completing 192 of 359 passes for 2,677 yards and 18 touchdowns, including a senior season in which he became the first Nebraska player and only the tenth player in college football history to both run (1,095) and pass (1,237) for 1,000 yards, also setting school records for rushing touchdowns (19) and yards.
 He was the 1996 Big 12 Offensive Newcomer of the Year and a 1997 Johnny Unitas Golden Arm Award finalist.

-Frost's senior season featured a notable Flea Kicker play in a game against Missouri, where he threw a pass that was inadvertently kicked by Shevin Wiggins and caught by Matt Davison for a touchdown.
-The touchdown sent the game into overtime where Frost sealed No. 1 Nebraska's victory with a rushing touchdown.
+Frost's senior season featured the notable "Flea Kicker" play in a game against Missouri, where he threw a pass that was inadvertently kicked by teammate Shevin Wiggins and caught by Matt Davison for a touchdown.
+The score sent the game into overtime where Frost sealed No. 1 Nebraska's victory with a rushing touchdown.
 Frost and Nebraska went on to defeat Peyton Manning's Tennessee Volunteers in the 1998 Orange Bowl and claim a share of the 1997 national championship.
+Scott Frost was featured as the cover athlete for the NCAA GameBreaker 99 video game.
 Frost graduated from Nebraska with a B.A. in finance.

 Statistics

 Professional football career

-Following his collegiate career, Frost was selected in the third round (67th overall) of the 1998 NFL Draft by the New York Jets as a safety.
+Following his collegiate career, Frost was selected in the third round (67th overall) of the 1998 NFL draft by the New York Jets as a safety.
 As a rookie in 1998, Frost played in 13 games mostly on special teams, making six tackles and two passes defended.
 In 1999, Frost played in 14 games with seven tackles.
 Playing in all 16 games in 2000, Frost made his first career start against the Buffalo Bills on October 29.
-Frost also got his first career interception against Bills quarterback Rob Johnson on September 17 and first career sack against the Oakland Raiders' Rich Gannon on December 11.
+Frost also got his only career interception against Bills quarterback Rob Johnson on September 17 and sole career sack against the Oakland Raiders' Rich Gannon on December 11.

 The day after being waived by the Jets, Frost signed with the Cleveland Browns on August 28, 2001.
-Frost played in 12 games mostly on special teams, making 16 tackles and a fumble recovery.
+Frost played in 12 games mostly on special teams, making 14 total tackles and a fumble recovery.
 The Browns waived Frost on December 10.

 On December 19, 2001, Frost signed with the Green Bay Packers.
 However, due to injuries, he never appeared in any games for the Packers, and he was waived on December 17, 2002.
 In his final NFL season, Frost played in four games for the Tampa Bay Buccaneers in 2003.